Anger Management Treatment

 Having low self-esteem can result in several neglective behaviours, including fits of anger.
 Normally, low self-esteem is a long-term issue that can take a long time to eradicate.

-People with a low self-esteem have a poor opinion about themselves and will feel incapable of coping with the problems they deal with.
+People with low self-esteem have a poor opinion about themselves and will feel incapable of coping with the problems they deal with.

 Anger is a possible consequence of depression, which is a long-term feeling of sadness.
 A depressed person loses interest in life and the world around them.